-Considering the sheer volume of people who have participated in 20 seasons of The Bachelor, 12 seasons of The Bachelorette and various spin-offs, even with many contestants making repeat performances across the franchise, you don't hear too many out-there stories like Byron and Mary's.
+Considering the sheer volume of people who have participated in 22 seasons of The Bachelor, 15 seasons of The Bachelorette and now six seasons of Bachelor in Paradise and other seasons, even with many contestants making repeat performances across the franchise, you don't hear too many out-there stories like Byron and Mary's.

 But what we almost inevitably hear, season after season, is that the couple most swept away by their surroundings—and possibly even by each other—have since broken up.

 The most recent Bachelor finale and After the Final Rose special saga, featuring Peter Weber's already-over engagement to Hannah Ann Sluss, an aborted attempt at a do-over with Madison Prewett and Peter's mother's two cents gave new meaning to the term $#!^ show—and an illtimed error in judgment seems just as likely to occur these days as a proposal or any other outcome.